Mobilegeddon Prepping: How To Avoid Getting Hit By What Google Has Announced Its Biggest Update Yet!

 - website management costs double - you will now need to manage 2 sites.

-– website management time costs – you will now need to update and create 2 version of content for each site – one for your desktop site and one for the mobile site.
+- website management time costs - you will now need to update and create 2 versions of the content for each site - one for your desktop site and one for the mobile site.

 Solution No.2: The Patch Up